Visions (Stratovarius album)

-Visions is the sixth studio album by power metal band Stratovarius, released on 28 April 1997 through Noise Records.
+Visions is the sixth studio album by Finnish power metal band Stratovarius, released on 28 April 1997 through Noise Records.
 The album reached No. 4 on the Finnish albums chart and remained on that chart for 23 weeks.
 It is a concept album about Nostradamus.

+The album is viewed as a turning point for the Finnish power metal scene and a reference point for many emerging bands of the time.

 Critical reception

 Steve Huey at AllMusic gave Visions four stars out of five, calling it "as ambitious as neoclassical metal gets" and saying "there are some fine moments on the record", but also remarking that "too much of the material sinks under its own weight, particularly the ten-minute title track."

-In 2005, the album was ranked No. 297 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, the album was ranked No. 297 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

+In 2016 Metal Hammer named the album in their list of "The 10 essential power metal albums."
+Stating “Visions is simply a classic power metal record: preposterous, slick, immaculate and bursting with killer tunes."

-Loudwire named the album at sixth in their list "Top 25 Power Metal Albums of All Time."
-Metal Hammer also named the album in their list "The 10 essential power metal albums."
+In 2017 Loudwire named the album at sixth in their list "Top 25 Power Metal Albums of All Time."